 esp. in public speeches

-- passive x active verb forms (people were not given information x we did not inform people)
+active and passive form, e.g. people were not given information vs. we did not inform people)

 discourses involve different discourse practices